All My Life (Foo Fighters song): In other media

-The song appeared in the 2003 film Identity.
+The song appeared in the 2003 film Identity and in the 2004 film The Perfect Score.
+The song was also used on the trailer for the 2005 film Sahara, starring Matthew McConaughey and Penelope Cruz.
 It was also released as downloadable content for the Rock Band video game series on August 18, 2009.
 The song is also playable on both Rock Revolution and Guitar Hero On Tour: Modern Hits.

 Welsh rock band Feeder, use the opening lines from this song as an interlude during live performances of "Lost and Found".
 It was also used in the promotional video for the Australian Tennis Open by Eurosport(Din).

 Part of the song was used to highlight nominee Spider-Man in the Best Movie montage at the 2003 MTV Movie Awards.

+In Chile, the song was featured in the children's puppet television show 31 Minutos episode "Ahorrando", while they fighting Calcetín con Rombos Man and the iron.